Jonathan Lewis

 • Instructed in 2020 by the CMA to advise as to the effect of Covid-19 on wedding contracts and as to its public statement as to cancellation of weddings in light of the pandemic.

-• Instructed in 2019 (as junior counsel) by the CMA in respect of a potential claim brought under the Enterprises Act 2002 relating to alleged unfair terms (under the Consumer Rights Act 2015) and unfair trading practices in respect of various care homes.
+• Instructed (as junior counsel) by the CMA in respect of a potential claim brought under the Enterprises Act 2002 relating to alleged unfair terms (under the Consumer Rights Act 2015) and unfair trading practices in respect of various care homes.

 • Advising in cases under the Consumer Rights Act 2015, Sale of Goods Act 1979 and Supply of Goods and Services Act 1982.